 • Alsace received AOC status.50

-• Italy established the Denominazione di Origine Controllata or (DOC), a national appellation or controlled name of origin system.51
+• Italy established the Denominazione di Origine Controllata or (DOC).
+This is a national controlled name of origin system.51

-• A patented stainless-steel tank enabling vintners to control the temperature of their freshly pressed grapes became standard equipment in most wineries during the decade.
+• A patented stainless-steel tank enabling vintners to control the temperature of their freshly pressed grapes.
+It became standard equipment in most wineries during the decade.
 It’s the Potter fermenter, invented by Ron Potter.55

 • The first European variety grape vines were planted in Michigan.56